Stress Eating

 • Is this thought or feeling leading me to health and well-being?

-• Does this help me become who I need to be or does it keep me standing still?
+• Does this help me become who I need to be, or does it keep me standing still?

-2. Reframe your story, every ‘because’ argument has at least two sides
+2. Reframe your story; every ‘because’ argument has at least two sides

-When change happens quickly, remember all of the time, thought, planning and action you have put into making it a reality.
+When change happens quickly, remember all the time, thought, planning and action you have put into making it a reality.
 Most overnight successes were years in the making.

 3. You can choose love over hate at any time